 A native of Leawood, Kansas, Seth Sinovic walked on at Creighton University and became a team captain for the Blue Jays in 2008 and 2009 before being drafted by the New England Revolution in the 2010 MLS SuperDraft.

 Sinovic was then signed by Sporting Kansas City in May 2011 after one season in New England.
 He scored his first professional goal in the 2012 MLS Cup Playoffs and registered the second of his career in the 2013 postseason as Sporting KC won MLS Cup.
-During his six-year stint in Kansas City, he has started 160 of 165 matches across all competitions, tallying three goals and 11 assists.
+He has contributed prominently during his seven-year stint in Kansas City, starting 167 of 172 matches across all competitions with four goals and 12 assists.

 2016: Started eight of 12 appearances in all competitions, recording one goal and one assist (772 minutes played).
 MLS regular season: Started six of nine appearances, contributing to three shutouts (532 minutes played).
 Made his season debut as a second-half substitute at FC Dallas on April 17 and earned his first start in a 1-1 draw against LA Galaxy on May 1.
 Open Cup: Did not feature.
 CONCACAF Champions League: Started and played 66 minutes in a 2-2 draw at Central FC on Aug.
 16, scoring his third career goal for the club in the 51st minute.
 Played 61 minutes in a 2-1 loss to Vancouver on Sept.
 13, assisting Diego Rubio's goal in the 55th minute.
 MLS Cup Playoffs: Started and played 89 minutes in a 1-0 knockout round loss at Seattle Sounders FC on Oct.
 27.

 2015: MLS regular season: Started 10 of 11 appearances and contributed to three clean sheets (902 minutes played).
 Returned to the lineup on Aug.
 29 after missing more than three months with a concussion.
 MLS Cup Playoffs: Did not feature.
 Open Cup: Started and played 78 minutes in a championship win over the Philadelphia Union on Sept.
 30 as Sporting KC prevailed 7-6 in penalty kicks after a 1-1 draw in regulation.